mxie10/pandahub-backend-node/README.md

 # Panda hub backend part

-# To run on local, cd to the functions folder, the run  'npm i'
+# Alreay deployed on firebase, no need to run on local.
+# If you want to deploy on your own firebase server, run 'firebase deploy --only functions' to deploy to firebase cloud functions